shadaxv/Citizens/README.md

 # Citizens
-Basic list of citizens written in C#
+Basic list of citizens written in C# (Shows the census, adds new citizens)

 ## Used technologies and tools